Kiyimba of Buganda

 Ntege Kiyimba was Kabaka (King) of the Kingdom of Buganda.
 He reigned from 1464 to 1484.
 He was the 6th Kabaka of Buganda.

 Claim to the throne

 He was the sixth son of Kabaka Kiggala Mukaabya.
 His mother was Nabukalu, of the Lugave clan, the first wife of Kabaka Kiggala Mukaabya.
 He ascended the throne around 1464, when his father abdicated.
+His reign was unpopular as a result of his cruelty.
+He died before his father did and was consequently succeeded by his father.